-A recent Harvard Business Review report found that executives spend an average of nearly 23 hours a week in meetings, which means they spend over half of their working lives in them.
+A recent Harvard Business Review report found that we spend an average of nearly 23 hours a week in meetings, which means we spend over half of working lives in them.
 So we shouldn’t be surprised that when asked about their experience, senior leaders describe feeling “overwhelmed by their meetings”.
 Given this, how do we ensure meetings enable meaningful conversations rather than a distraction from ’real work’?

 What’s the purpose?

-Many meetings are trying to achieve a multitude of purposes, and so leave us feeling frustrated.
-Most teams I have worked in, try to use one meeting to discuss everything from the Christmas party, to tactical pricing decisions to brand positioning.
+Many meetings try to achieve a multitude of purposes, and so leave us feeling frustrated.
+Most teams I have worked in, try to use one meeting to discuss everything, with topics ranging from the Christmas party, to tactical pricing decisions to brand positioning.
 There is a huge difference in the speed, depth and exploration needed for each of these topics.
-So we actually make it harder (and slower) to get things done, when we arrange one big meeting with everything stuffed into it,
+Lencioni argues that we actually make it harder (and slower) to get things done, when we arrange one big meeting with everything stuffed into it.
+He argues that if we get clearer about purpose, we can arrange meetings that allow us to work together with maximum efficiency.
+I find his framework below can be helpful for clients to distinguish purpose:

 Purpose & format: